NuthananNS/Uber-Data-Analysis/README.md

 # Uber-Data-Analysis
 In this project Uber Data Analysis aims to basic analyze data about Uber pickup in New York Citi.

-We will use jupyter notbook for this project, this notebook consist 4 step for analysis
+We will use jupyter notbook for this project, this notebook consist 3 step for analysis
-* Understanding abount the data
-* ETL Pipeline
+* Data pre-processing/Data cleaning
 * Exploration data analysis
 * Conclusion